pangolindex/scripts/README.md

 This directory contains some core logic (think library) used to support other scripts in the repo.
 You shouldn't need to play around in here.

+### `/src/fee_collector/`
+This directory contains scripts to interact with FeeCollector, the contract tasked with custody and management of Pangolin's accumulated swap fees.
+The most commonly done tasks is permissionlessly initiating a PNG buyback to fund the PNG staking program.

 ### `/src/governance/`
 This directory contains scripts to interact with GovernorAlpha, the primary onchain governance mechanism for Pangolin.
 Notable functionality includes submitting a proposal, voting on a proposal, and executing a proposal.